Jack Fox (actor): Early life

-Fox was born to actor James Fox and Mary Elizabeth Piper on 17 September 1985 in London.
-He is the younger brother of Thomas, Laurence, Robin, and Lydia Fox, as well as the nephew of producer Robert Fox and actor Edward Fox (father to Emilia and Freddie).
+Fox is part of the Fox acting dynasty, born to actor James Fox and Mary Elizabeth Piper on 17 September 1985 in London.
+He is the nephew of producer Robert Fox and actor Edward Fox (father to Emilia and Freddie).
 He went to preparatory school at the Milbourne Lodge School, and then attended The King's School, Canterbury.
 Following that, he attended the University of Leeds, studying philosophy and theology, where he gained a 2:1.

 Career

-Having left Leeds University, in 2009 Fox’s first professional role was playing Perkin Warbeck, in Channel 4’s Tv Mini Series, Henry VIII: Mind of a Tyrant.
+Having left Leeds University, in 2009 Fox's first professional role was playing Perkin Warbeck, in Channel 4’s TV Mini Series, Henry VIII: Mind of a Tyrant.
 His next role was to be found in ITV’s Lewis, in which he played the guest lead character of Alfie Wilkinson, opposite Kevin Whatley.
 In 2011, Fox was cast opposite Edmund Kingsley in Pierre Granier-Deferre’s Beast, in which he turned heads as the frightening and capable Robert.
 He then went onto star in Aml Ameen’s written and directed Hoorah, a military PTSD thriller.
 At the end of 2011, Fox was then cast in Channel 4’s critically acclaimed Fresh Meat, created by Jessie Armstrong and Sam Bain, in which he demonstrated his comedic touch, playing Ralph, a manipulative counterweight to Jack Whitehall’s JP, in an arc that spanned two seasons.
 A leading role in BBC One’s Privates, followed, in which he played the malevolent Private White-Bowne, directed by Brynn Higgins.
 At the start of 2013, Fox was then cast in NBC’s Dracula, as the expert swordsman Alastair Harvey, before moving onto ITV’s Mr. Selfridge.